 Hour 1 in to travel: we had just arrived to Dulles airport and were getting ready to check in for our boarding passes when one of group members, Ryan, realized his wallet had found its way out of his bag and was heading home with the shuttle.
 Ryan seemed unfazed and was whistling a tune to himself while he triple checked his bags and retraced his steps.
 We called the shuttle driver, got the wallet back, and were back on track.

 Hour 2 in to travel: the group is set on Five Guys burgers.
 We're all talking about how we can't wait to eat it.
 We walk all the way to the opposite end of the terminal to get it.
 Guess what?
 Five Guys is closed.
 That did not deter some members and they made their way all the way to a different terminal to get the burgers they craved.
-They made it back just in time to board, fueled up to watch some movies and catch some Z's on the plane
+They made it back just in time to board, fueled up to watch some movies and catch some Z's on the plane.

 Hour 3-23 in to travel: relatively painless.
 After a thirteen hour flight from Washington D.C. to Doha, Qatar and a four hour flight to Kolkata, India we arrive in the airport eager to make it to our hotel for some showers after a particularly "aromatic" flight.